Li Hongyuan incident

-The Li Hongyuan Incident, or commonly cited as "Huawei 251" on Chinese Internet, refers to a 251-day unjustifiable detaintion and arrest without indictment of Li Hongyuan, a former employee of Huawei Co., Limited.
-Li had a labor dispute with Huawei and was detained for investigations on embezzlement, breach of confidentiality, and coercion from 16 December 2018 till 23 August 2019 due to Huawei's accusation.
-After the exposure of details in late November 2019, it caused huge criticism towards Huawei and Chinese law enforcing authorities, while the Communist Youth League of China and Chinese left-wing nationalists accused that the incident was manipulated by the United States.
+The Li Hongyuan Incident, or commonly cited as "Huawei 251" on the Chinese internet, refers to the 251-day detention and arrest without indictment of Li Hongyuan, a former employee of Huawei.
+Li had a labor dispute with Huawei and was detained for investigations on embezzlement, breach of confidentiality, and coercion from 16 December 2018 to 23 August 2019 due to the accusations by Huawei.
+Details of the detention were revealed in late November 2019, leading to criticism of Huawei and Chinese law enforcement authorities, while the Communist Youth League of China and Chinese left-wing nationalists blamed the incident on the United States.

 Incident details

 Background

 Li Hongyuan joined Huawei's Hangzhou branch in October 2005 after he left Zhejiang Juhua Co., Ltd., a chemical industry company in Quzhou, China.
 Huawei dismissed him in 2017 by refusing renewal of his labour contract.
 Before the dismissal, Li was a group leader for solar power inverter when he asked for a meeting with Huawei's founding CEO Ren Zhengfei to report claimed misconducts and fraud activities in his department he found out in November 2016.

 Chinese Labour Contract Law requires the employer to sign a permanent contract with the employee if the employee is hired for longer than 10 years, consecutively.
 Neverthelss, Huawei tries to bypass the law by a firing-and-rehiring loophole to break the consecutiveness.

 On the other hand, Chinese Criminal Procedure Law favors law enforcement with prosecution time limit.
 After initial detention, the police have three days before they request the public prosecutorate for arrest warrant, while the prosecutors have seven days to make the decision on arrest.
 The police then have two months for investigation after the arrest before the case is presented to the prosecutors.
 The prosecutors have another month to decide whether they will indict the suspects or not.
 All of the time limits can be extended.